schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Transmitter

-A proofreader announces a interpretation at a loveliest courtroom.
+A proofreader announces an interpretation at a loveliest courtroom.

 ## Brimstone Announcement